GriffinNye22/ShellSimulation/README.md

 # ShellSimulation
-A Shell Simulation for processing retrieval, addition, and update requests from multiple clients to a binary-encrypted date file on a server using Packets, Semaphores, IPC, and Shared Memory.
+A Shell Simulation for processing retrieval, addition, and update requests from multiple clients to a binary-encrypted date file on a server using Message Queues, Semaphores, IPC, and Shared Memory.
 Has a few concurrency issues, but showcases my design skills and low-level programming skills.